ENI leads Libya oil race; Russia, China may lose out

 About 75 Chinese companies operated in Libya before the war, involving about 36,000 staff and 50 projects, according to Chinese media.

-Russian companies, including oil firms Gazprom Neft and Tatneft, also had projects worth billions of dollars in Libya.
-Brazilian firms such as Petrobras and construction company Odebrecht were also in business there.
+Russian companies, including oil firms Gazprom Neft (SIBN.MM) and Tatneft TATN3.MM, also had projects worth billions of dollars in Libya.
+Brazilian firms such as Petrobras (PETR3.SA) and construction company Odebrecht were also in business there.

 "We have lost Libya completely," Aram Shegunts, director general of the Russia-Libya Business Council, told Reuters.